Check out Randy's ArGo video review on Vimeo!

 Heating Style & ChamberThe ArGo is a convection / conduction hybrid vaporizer - heating is nearly entirely convection at first, the longer the mouthpiece is in the unit the more conduction builds.
 Hybrid vapes are our personal favorite style as they get the powerful flavor and extraction efficiency of convection paired with the powerful vapor production and battery efficiency of conduction.
 The Arizer Go heats anywhere from 122-428F with single digit precision and hits its temperature in about a minute so you're never waiting long.
 The Go's heating chamber is stainless steel but dry herb is packed directly inside the borosilicate mouthpiece.
 The mouthpiece is a different size than all previous Arizer portables and can hold about 0.15g of coarsely ground material; great for personal use but may require reloads if sharing.

 Vapor Quality & Draw ResistanceThe ArGo's borosilicate loading chamber provides an all glass vapor path plus it protects your herbs from directly touching the hot metal chamber, resulting in pure, intense flavor without the harshness you might find using other vapes at the same temperature.
-Preferred temp settings will vary based on the person but I find 350F to be the best starting point for flavor and 370F the best starting point for heavy hits.
+Preferred temp settings will vary based on the person but I find 350F to be the best starting point for flavor and 370F the best starting point for heavy clouds.
 Some people like to slowly work their way up the temperature range to maximize smoothness, I typically just make one big jump from 350-370F up to 400-420F to keep the clouds rolling.
 The Arizer Go's stainless steel heating chamber has four jets to diffuse streams of heated air evenly through the material loaded in the glass mouthpiece.
 Diffused airflow jets are slightly restrictive by design to get the most effect from a small amount of heated air; think about partially obstructing the flow of a garden hose with your thumb - one weak stream turns into multiple streams shooting twice as far.
 The ArGo is obviously not open flow but it's still very easy to draw from, roughly average airflow compared to all other portable vaporizers.

 Battery & ChargingThe Arizer Go includes a removable Panasonic NCR18650B Li-ion battery.
 Panasonic is one of the most trusted names for Li-ion batteries and is the same company Tesla uses for their cells.
 This particular flat top 18650 is of the NCR chemistry, one of the safest styles available.
 The ArGo's battery lasts about an hour and a half with a capacity ranging between 3200-3400mAh, nearly the current ceiling for 18650s.
 The Go charges via standard micro-USB and takes about 2 and a half hours from empty to full.
 The Arizer Go also has passthrough charging so if you don't have a spare battery on hand you can use the unit plugged in, a lifesaving a feature.